You do not want bees in or anywhere near your home.

 Bees may not spread diseases like other household pests, but they are equipped with venomous stingers.

 When a bee stings you, they release Apitoxin into your system, making the sting turn red, get itchy, and swell up.
-The amount of Apitoxin they release isn’t enough to do any real damage, and most people can withstand about 10 bee stings for every pound of their body weight.
+However, the amount of Apitoxin they release isn’t enough to do any real damage, and most people can withstand about 10 bee stings for every pound of their body weight.

-So a single bee sting isn’t serious.
+So a single bee sting isn’t severe.
 However, bee stings are a common allergen, and they can be life-threatening to someone allergic to them.
 The sting can cause an allergic reaction and sometimes even death.

 A bee infestation needs to be removed right away.
 Overlooking the problem is not worth the risk.